Krailo-Labs/citadel-core/README.md

 # Citadel Core

-Autonomous Infrastructure Platform for distributed systems.
+Autonomous Infrastructure Platform.

-Citadel Core is an early-stage infrastructure platform focused on autonomous cloud-native execution.
+Citadel Core is a long-term engineering platform focused on autonomous infrastructure capable of observing, deciding and executing workloads across cloud, blockchain and future intelligent runtimes.

+The project is built incrementally.
+Current work focuses on creating a production-grade execution foundation that later evolves into a fully autonomous infrastructure platform.

+---

+## Vision

+Infrastructure should no longer be manually operated.

-The long-term vision is to build infrastructure capable of observing system state, making decisions and executing workloads across multiple runtime environments with minimal human intervention.
+Citadel Core aims to transform infrastructure into an autonomous execution system capable of continuously observing state, making decisions and executing actions with minimal human intervention.

+Observe → Decide → Execute → Recover → Adapt

+---

 ## Current Focus

-Current development focuses on:

-- Blockchain infrastructure
+- Autonomous blockchain infrastructure
+- Distributed execution
+- Cloud-native orchestration
 - Real-time indexing
-- Distributed execution engines
-- Cloud-native orchestration
-- Autonomous infrastructure
+- Infrastructure automation

-## Vision

-Citadel Core is evolving toward a unified execution platform where infrastructure, intelligent runtimes and distributed systems operate as one continuously adapting environment.
+---

-## Technology
+## Philosophy

-Current implementation includes technologies such as:

-- Rust
-- Kubernetes
-- Talos Linux
-- Crossplane
-- FluxCD
-- WebAssembly (WASM)
-- WASI
-- V8 / workerd
-- eBPF
-- Cilium
-- Cloudflare
-- AWS

-These technologies are implementation details.
-The product is the platform itself.
+Technology is not the product.

+Rust, Kubernetes, Talos, eBPF, Crossplane, WebAssembly and AI are implementation components serving one product:

+**Citadel Core.**

+---

 ## Status

-Early-stage

-Bootstrapped
+Research Preview

-Actively under development.
+Actively developed.

+---

+## Documentation

+See the `/docs` directory.

+---

 ## Website